GaiaNet-AI/docs/docs/user-guide/apps/flowiseai.md

 ## Steps

 FlowiseAI allows you to combine all the components to build a workflow agent.
 If you're new to FlowiseAI, it's recommended to use a template quick start.
 In fact, there are lots of templates around OpenAI in the Flowise marketplace.
-All we need to do is to replace the ChatOpenAI component with the ChatLocalAI component since the GaiaNet node API is compatible with OpenAI.
+All we need to do is to replace the ChatOpenAI component with the ChatLocalAI component.

 Let's take the simple Advanced Structured Output Parser as an example.
-The original template is built with OpenAI.
+The original template was built with OpenAI and we will now change it to use an open source LLM on a GaiaNet node.

 You will need to delete the ChatOpenAI component and click the + button to search ChatLocalAI and then drag the ChatLocalAI to the screen.